mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/02-ts-library-zero-to-one/index.md

 ---
-title: Mike's TS Setup
+title: TypeScript Libraries - Zero to One
 date: "2021-06-10T09:00:00.000Z"
 description: |
   We'll discuss the goals and agenda of this course, and how to get up and running with the workshop project in 2 minutes or less.
 course: enterprise-v2
-order: 3
+order: 2
 ---

-## Mike's "bare bones" TS setup
+## A "bare bones" TypeScript Library Setup

-In this part of the workshop, we'll create a new small library from nothing, so you can see how Mike's "lots of value out of few tools" approach keeps things nice and simple.
+Let's start by creating new small library from nothing, so you can see how Mike's "lots of value out of few tools" approach keeps things nice and simple.

 ## Getting Started